 You’re ready to buy the home of your dreams, and now it’s time to get the ball rolling on getting a mortgage.
 That’s where a mortgage loan originator comes into play.
-Here’s what loan originators do, and what you can expect as you work with one in the home loan process.
+Here’s what loan originators do, and what you can expect while working with one during the home loan process.

 What is a mortgage loan originator?

-A mortgage loan originator, or MLO — sometimes just known as a loan originator — is an individual or entity integral to the mortgage loan origination process, or the initiation of a loan.
-From making first contact with the originator, to getting preapproved, to applying for a loan and on through to closing, the loan originator will help you move through the process as smoothly as possible.
+A mortgage loan originator (MLO) — sometimes just known as a loan originator — is an individual or entity integral to creating a home loan.
+From first contact to preapproval to formal application and on through to closing, the MLO helps borrowers move through the mortgage origination process as smoothly as possible.

-Mortgage loan originators can work for a big bank, a credit union or other lending institution, large or small.
-It depends on where they work, but many are compensated based on commission.
+Mortgage originators can work for a bank, credit union or other lending institution, large or small.
+Some are salaried, but many are compensated by commission.

 What does a mortgage loan originator do?

-Mortgage loan originators help borrowers through the mortgage application process and the loan closing.
-This can involve collecting your credit and financial information, assessing your needs and what loan options make sense for you, negotiating rates and submitting your application for underwriting.
+Mortgage loan originators help borrowers through the mortgage application process, from initial inquiry to closing.
+Their work can involve collecting your credit and financial information, assessing your needs and what loan options make sense for you, negotiating rates and submitting your application for underwriting.

-Importantly, a mortgage loan originator won’t make the final decision on your loan application or how much to lend you.
+While they act as your representative, a mortgage loan originator won’t make the final decision on your loan application or how much money to lend you.
 That part is left up to the lender’s underwriting department, which evaluates your risk as a borrower.

-When you’re seeking a mortgage, you have the ability to compare and choose between mortgage lenders and loan originators.
+When you’re seeking a mortgage, you can compare and choose between mortgage lenders and loan originators.
 It can be tempting to go with the first one you contact — you might even be impressed with the person’s offer or pitch.
-Borrowers who don’t shop around before choosing a mortgage, however, can lose money.
 In fact, almost half of all homebuyers skip the rate-shopping process, according to a Freddie Mac study.
-You could save an average $1,500 over the life of your loan by obtaining at least one extra rate quote, the study shows, or an average of $3,000 by getting five quotes.
+Big mistake: Borrowers who don’t shop around before choosing a mortgage tend to miss out on better terms — mainly lower interest rates.

-If you run into a hard pitch, stand your ground.
-Politely request a quote and let the loan originator know you might circle back when you’ve reviewed all of your options.
-Although it can be an uncomfortable conversation to decline an offer or ask for more time, your mortgage is a significant financial commitment, and it pays to be thorough.
+- Stand your ground.
+If the MLO is a bit pushy, politely request a quote and let the loan originator know you might circle back when you’ve reviewed all of your options.
+Although it can be an uncomfortable conversation to decline an offer or ask for more time, your mortgage is a big financial commitment, and it pays to be thorough.

-It’s also important that you can envision working well together with your loan originator.
-If you can’t picture working on a major financial puzzle with the person, then he’s likely not the right fit.
-Ask questions about the loan originator’s communication style — will you regularly hear from him with status updates? —and confirm that it meets your preferences.
+- Ensure the MLO is personable.
+It’s also important that you can envision working well together with this person.
+If you can’t understand what they say (or vice versa) or feel uncomfortable asking them questions, then they’re likely not the right fit.
+Discuss the loan originator’s communication style — will you regularly hear from them with status updates? —and confirm that it meets your preferences.